Regulatory capture: Nuclear Regulatory Commission

+A year-long Associated Press (AP) investigation showed that the NRC, working with the industry, has relaxed regulations so that ageing reactors can remain in operation.
+The AP found that wear and tear of plants, such as clogged lines, cracked parts, leaky seals, rust and other deterioration resulted in 26 alerts about emerging safety problems and may have been a factor in 113 of the 226 alerts issued by the NRC between 2005 and June 2011.
+The NRC repeatedly granted the industry permission to delay repairs and problems often grew worse before they were fixed.

+However, a paper by Stanford University economics professors John B. Taylor and Frank A. Wolak compared the financial services and nuclear industries.
+While acknowledging both are susceptible in principle to regulatory capture, they concluded regulatory failure – including through regulatory capture – has been much more of a problem in the financial industry and even suggested the financial industry create an analog to the Institute of Nuclear Power Operations to reduce regulatory risk.

-Although the exception, there have been instances of a revolving door.
+Although rare, there have been instances of a revolving door at the NRC.
 Jeffrey Merrifield, who was on the NRC from 1997 to 2008 and was appointed by presidents Clinton and Bush, left the NRC to take an executive position at The Shaw Group, which has a nuclear division regulated by the NRC.

-The NRC Office of Inspector General concluded that Merrifield violated federal ethics laws by failing to recuse himself from matters affecting prospective employers with which he was interviewing.

 The NRC Inspector General's report detailed that Merrifield had voted twice on matters involving companies he had contacted about job prospects.
 In addition, the report noted that Merrifield called a senior executive at another utility to request that he encourage other companies to return calls about his job search.
 The report also noted that Merrifield failed to report certain reimbursed travel expenses for himself and his family.

 One of those interviewed by the NRC Inspector General was Dale Klein, Chairman of the NRC at the time.
 Klein commented that "Merrifield generally was a staunch advocate of his chosen positions and was reluctant to change his mind."
 The interview notes also indicated that "other Commissioners also commented that Merrifield was excessively touting his accomplishments within [a] task force, but Klein indicated that this self-promoting tendency by Merrifield was not unique to this issue."
 Although the NRC referred the matter to the Justice Department for civil action and to the U.S. Attorney's office for criminal action, neither office pursued the matter.
 The same U.S. Attorney's Office declined all 20 similar referrals for prosecution during the period from 2004 to 2008.

-A year-long Associated Press (AP) investigation showed that the NRC, working with the industry, has relaxed regulations so that aging reactors can remain in operation.
-The AP found that wear and tear of plants, such as clogged lines, cracked parts, leaky seals, rust and other deterioration resulted in 26 alerts about emerging safety problems and may have been a factor in 113 of the 226 alerts issued by the NRC between 2005 and June 2011.
-The NRC repeatedly granted the industry permission to delay repairs and problems often grew worse before they were fixed.

-However, a paper by Stanford University economics professors John B. Taylor and Frank A. Wolak compared the financial services and nuclear industries.
-While acknowledging both are susceptible in principle to regulatory capture, they concluded regulatory failure – including through regulatory capture – has been much more of a problem in the financial industry and even suggested the financial industry create an analog to the Institute of Nuclear Power Operations to reduce regulatory risk.